 In some cases, a patient can develop hyperchloremic acidosis.
 This is a condition in which either your body loses an alkaline substance or preserves too many acidic substances.
 Severe diarrhea, the use of certain drugs, or kidney damage can also cause this.

-What Does a High Chloride Blood Test Result Mean?
+What Do High Chloride Levels Mean?

 As mentioned earlier, the most accurate way to determine if you have too much chloride in your blood is by using a blood test.
 You can order an individual blood test for this particular electrolyte only.
 It's usually called a chloride blood test.